Customer service and support is a crucial department that can determine -- for better or worse -- the success of an organization.

 - Virtual call center.
 A virtual call center connects agents from anywhere in the world rather than from a single location.
 This type has risen in popularity due to the boom in remote work that resulted from the COVID-19 pandemic.

-Once an organization chooses a contact center type, it must decide how to install it -- choosing between on-premises, the cloud or a hybrid deployment:
+Once an organization chooses a contact center type, it must decide how to install it, choosing between an on-premises, cloud or hybrid deployment:

 - On-premises contact center.
 An on-premises contact center is built and managed by an organization and its IT team.
 While it requires a greater investment of money and dedicated resources, it also puts total control and customization in the organization's hands.